July 11 – September 29, 2019

 Opening Reception: Thursday, July 11, 6-9pm

-Interference Archive is pleased to announce our upcoming exhibition, Resistance Radio: The People’s Airwaves, which looks at the history of radio as a medium for grassroots movements and their organizing work.
+Interference Archive is pleased to announce our current exhibition, Resistance Radio: The People’s Airwaves, which looks at the history of radio as a medium for grassroots movements and their organizing work.
+The exhibition will be accompanied by a zine, a poster, a series of events, a pop-up FM broadcast, and a website: resistanceradio.online.
+The opening reception will include a live broadcast by Radio Free Gowanus at 88.5 FM.

 Radio rose as a mass medium in the 1920s, and was the dominant form of popular media until at least the 1950s; even after the invention of television, it continued to be a central communication tool, the platform for both state-run media and voices of opposition.
 It has also been a frequent site of conflict between citizens and the state, exemplified in the United States by the FCC’s regulation of the airwaves and suppression of pirate stations.
 Today, radio is still very much in use: radio reaches 95% of the global population, while only 56% have internet access at home.
 93% of Americans listen to the radio at least weekly, and pirate radio is thriving here in Brooklyn, serving immigrant populations and others overlooked by mainstream media.
 Radio has remained a consistently popular form of communication over the past decade, in part because of certain unique features: it is relatively cheap and accessible, it is a form of media that is inherently tied to its location and its local community, and it reaches populations not served by online media, including those for whom language or literacy is a barrier.
 Radio, both past and present, has been attractive to those who wish to embrace a DIY ethos and a spirit of resistance, and to others as a platform for community building and the development of a political consciousness.